-The IDP area consists of 2,361 ha (5,833 ac) of land.
+The IDP area consists of 1,754 ha (4,334 ac) of land.
 As shown in Map 1: Plan Area and Growth Directions, the IDP area consists of:

-- a Short-Term Growth Area adjacent to the Town boundary that is identified primarily for urban residential development and in which applications and information are circulated between the two municipalities; - a Long-Term Growth Area identified for ultimate long-term growth by the Town and in which applications and information are circulated between the two municipalities; and - a County Development Area that provides opportunities to maintain rural development areas in which agricultural, rural commercial/industrial, and country residential opportunities may be pursued.
+- a Short-Term Growth Area adjacent to the Town boundary that is identified for urban residential, commercial, and industrial development, as well as parks and open space, and in which applications and information are circulated between the two municipalities; - a Long-Term Growth Area identified for ultimate long-term growth by the Town and in which applications and information are circulated between the two municipalities; - a Joint Development Area for industrial development on County lands in cooperation with the Town where revenues and costs would be shared between the County and the Town; and - a County Development Area that provides opportunities to maintain rural development areas in which agricultural, rural commercial/industrial, and country residential opportunities may be pursued.

-The land uses within the IDP direct future urban residential development in the Short-Term Growth Area northwest of the Town on portions of SW and SE 11, NW 2, and NE 2, and to the east of the Town on portions of SW 7, NE 6, and SE 6.
-Parks and Open Space are also identified north of the Town on portions of NW 12, NE 12, and SE 11.
-Commercial is identified on the portion of NE 36 that is between Highway 14 and the CN mainline, and along the future Highway 834 bypass on portions of NE 36, SE 6, SW 7, NW 7, and NE 12 The vast majority of the balance of the IDP area is designated for agricultural uses as illustrated in Map 2 - Future Land Use Concept.
-Among the minority of the balance is two existing country residential lots in NW 34.
+The land uses within the IDP direct future urban residential development in the Short-Term Growth Area north of the Town on portions of NE 36, SW 1, and SE 1, and east of the Town on SW 31.
+Parks and Open Space are also identified north of the Town on a portion of NE 36.
+Commercial is identified on portions of SW 1 and SE 2 north of the Town, and south adjacent to Highway 14 and Highway 36 on portions of NE 35, SE 35, SW 36, SE 36, and NW 25.
+Area for industrial development is designated to the west of the Town on portions of SE 2, SW 2, NW 35, and NE 35, and south along Highway 36 on SE 35, NE 26, and NW 25.
+The vast majority of the balance of the IDP area is designated for agricultural uses as illustrated in Map 2 - Future Land Use Concept.